jkmerriam/Udactity-Capstone/README.md

       ```

   4. Setup Auth0:
-    * Note: For those reviewing the project, there are tokens below to assist in testing the API
+    * Note: For those reviewing the project, there are tokens in config.py to test API
     * To set up Auth0 for your own app edit the following dict
       ```
       auth0_info={